Manuel17410/Heart-Disease-Prediction/README.md

 ## model_builder.py

-This script trains different machine learning models on the processed data, using a variety of regression algorithms like Random Forest, Decision Tree, and XGBRegressor.
-It evaluates each model's performance, selects the best model based on its score, and saves this model to a file.
+This script trains different machine learning models and evaluates each model's performance, selects the best model based on its score, and saves this model to a file.
 The script also computes the R-squared score of the best model on the test set and returns this score.

 ## predictpipeline.py

 It loads a pre-trained model and preprocessor from files, scales the input features, and returns predictions based on the processed data.
-The `CustomData` class stores user-provided car data (like year, miles, accidents, etc.) and converts it into a `pandas` DataFrame for prediction.
-Both classes include error handling with a custom exception (`CustomException`) to manage failures during their operations.

 ## home.html